Fortune-Adekogbe/ReadReceipt/README.md

 1. Find your bot on Telegram (the one you created with BotFather).
 2. Send the `/start` command to initiate a conversation.
-3. Send a video file of a receipt to the bot.
+3. Send a PDF file of a receipt to the bot.
-    *   Ensure the video clearly shows the receipt items.
+    *   Ensure the document clearly shows the receipt items.
-    *   A smooth pan or scroll across the receipt is ideal.
+    *   Ensure that each page contains no repitition.
-4. The bot will acknowledge the video and start processing.
-This may take some time depending on video length and API response times.
+4. The bot will acknowledge the document and start processing.
+This may take some time depending on document length and API response times.
 5. Once processed, the bot will send back a CSV file containing the extracted receipt items.

 ## Key Technologies Used